LudoNZ/IT6006_Project/ReadMe.txt

 Tested and is working :P (Andre)

-we work as a group.
+we work as a group. or as a team